pauldreik/lemac/README.md

 Lemac is very interesting because it utilizes AES hardware acceleration which is very common.

-It is based on the public domain code in [https://github.com/AugustinBariant/Implementations_LeMac_PetitMac/](https://github.com/AugustinBariant/Implementations_LeMac_PetitMac/) but has been heavily modified to use C++ and run clean with sanitizers.
+The AESNI implementation is based on the public domain code in [https://github.com/AugustinBariant/Implementations_LeMac_PetitMac/](https://github.com/AugustinBariant/Implementations_LeMac_PetitMac/) but has been heavily modified to use C++ and run clean with sanitizers.

 # Performance

 The bulk speed on a single core is up to about

   * 77 GiB/s, 0.067 cycles per byte (AMD zen 4, Debian 13 Trixie)
+  * 44 GiB/s (Apple M3 MacBook Air, macos)
   * 11 GiB/s, 0.19 cycles per byte (raspberry pi 5, Ubuntu 24.04)

 The speed is measured with the included benchmark and using `perf stat` to get the average clock frequency during the test.
 To build and run the benchmark: